auc-campus

 • Written evaluation of the student’s performance.

-• Selected students are required to have a class standing of at least junior (third year) at the start of the CO-OP, a GPA of at least 3.2 at the time of application, and are preferred to have a previous internship experience.
+Selected students are required to have a class standing of at least junior (third year) at the start of the CO-OP, a GPA of at least 3.2 at the time of application, and are preferred to have previous internship experience.

-The program is currently offered by the School of Business to six undergraduate programs namely:
+The program is currently offered by the School of Business to six undergraduate programs, namely:

 • Bachelor of Accounting